rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 } // namespace cudf
 ```

-For most functions, the top-level `cudf` namespace is sufficient.
-However, for logically grouping a broad set of functions, further namespaces may be used.
-For example, there are numerous functions that are specific to columns of Strings.
-These functions are put in the `cudf::strings::` namespace.
-Similarly, functionality used exclusively for unit testing is placed in the `cudf::test::` namespace.
+The top-level `cudf` namespace is sufficient for most of the public API.
+However, to logically
+group a broad set of functions, further namespaces may be used.
+For example, there are numerous
+functions that are specific to columns of Strings.
+These functions reside in the `cudf::strings::`
+namespace.
+Similarly, functionality used exclusively for unit testing is in the `cudf::test::`
+namespace.

 ### Internal

-Many functions are not meant for public use.
-Such functions should be placed in either the `detail` or an *anonymous* namespace depending on the situation.
+Many functions are not meant for public use, so place them in either the `detail` or an *anonymous*
+namespace, depending on the situation.

-#### `detail`
+#### `detail` namespace

-For functions or objects that will be used across *multiple* translation units (i.e., source files), they should be exposed in an internal header file and placed in the `detail` namespace.
+Functions or objects that will be used across *multiple* translation units (i.e., source files),
+should be exposed in an internal header file and placed in the `detail` namespace.
 Example:

 ```c++
 // some_utilities.hpp
 namespace cudf{